-Aged 60, is an Independent Non-executive Director of both the Company and BOCHK.
-Mr. Tung is a member of the Audit Committee and Remuneration Committee of the Board of Directors of both the Company and BOCHK.
-Mr. Tung is the Chairman and the Chief Executive Officer of Orient Overseas (International) Ltd. He was the Chairman of the Hong Kong Shipowners' Association from 1993 to 1995 and the Chairman of the Hong Kong General Chamber of Commerce from 1999 to 2001.
-Mr. Tung is an Independent Non-executive Director of a number of companies, including Zhejiang Expressway Co.
+Aged 60.
+Independent Non-executive Director of the Company and BOCHK.
+Member of the Audit Committee and Remuneration Committee of the Company and BOCHK.
+Chairman and Chief Executive Officer of Orient Overseas (International) Ltd. Chairman of the Hong Kong Shipowners' Association from 1993 to 1995 and Chairman of Hong Kong General Chamber of Commerce from 1999 to 2001.
+Independent Non-executive Director of Zhejiang Expressway Co.
 Ltd., PetroChina Co.
-Ltd., Chekiang First Bank Ltd., Global China Group and Cathay Pacific Airways Ltd. He is a member of the Hong Kong Port and Maritime Board.
-Mr. Tung is also Chairman of the Hong Kong-America Centre, the Institute for Shipboard Education Foundation, the Chairman of the Court and a member of the Council of The Hong Kong Polytechnic University, a member of the Board of Trustees of the University of Pittsburgh and the Board of Visitors of the School of Foreign Service, Georgetown University.
-Mr. Tung was educated at the University of Liverpool, United Kingdom, where he obtained a bachelor's degree in science in 1964.
-He later obtained a master's degree in mechanical engineering from the Massachusetts Institute of Technology in 1966.
+Ltd., Chekiang First Bank Ltd., Global China Group and Cathay Pacific Airways Ltd. Member of the Hong Kong Port and Maritime Board.
+Chairman of Hong Kong-America Centre and Institute for Shipboard Education Foundation.
+Chairman of the Court and a member of the Council of The Hong Kong Polytechnic University.
+Member of the Board of Trustees of the University of Pittsburgh and the Board of Visitors of the School of Foreign Service, Georgetown University.